El Reino Infantil

 El Reino Infantil (The Children's Kingdom), is an Argentine channel featuring music for children owned by Leader Music.
 It was founded by Roberto Pumar in 2011.

 As of 30 June, 2025, the channel has 69.4M subscribers and 67.9B views.

-In August 2021, the channel became the most subscribed in Spanish-speaking YouTube chanel after passing Badabun.
+In August 2021, the channel became the most subscribed in Spanish-speaking YouTube channel after passing Badabun.
 It was later surpassed by Alejo Igoa in July 2025.

 Series

 María Elena Walsh

 María Elena Walsh was the first series created by El Reino Infantil, debuting in June 2011.
 The songs on this show were based in the stories and songs by the Argentine singer-songwriter, María Elena Walsh.
 On the show, her songs were told by a pencil and a violin.
 Currently, all videos in the series have been deleted.